serkhanzohrabov/serkhanzohrabov/README.md

-### Hi there 👋
+### EyeCode University 🏛️
 ###### I am Serkhan.⚡Founder of EyeCode University
 Welcome to EyeCode University.
 University of the future.
-Official github account of EyeCode.
+Official github account.

 <!--
 **southsidescript/southsidescript** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.